Featured Image Above by Megan Asche

 - One complete set of official transcripts of all previously earned credits to be sent directly to the Graduate School (copies of official transcripts are acceptable for the application review process and may be uploaded with your application).
 Applicants who attend school outside the United States or Canada must submit: transcripts, mark sheets, grade reports, or examination results, along with degree certificates from all higher education institutions attended outside the United States or Canada.
 When sending official transcripts from schools located in non-English-speaking countries, have each institution submit both the English translation plus an original language record.
 Please review the Graduate School website here for further information on transcript requirements, as well as addresses to send your transcripts.
 The Graduate School requires that applicants must have least a B (3.00 on a 4.00 scale) grade point average, or the equivalent in the last 60 hours of their graded undergraduate work, from a recognized college or university; and at least a B (3.00 on a 4.00 scale) grade point average in any graduate work from a recognized graduate school are eligible for admission.
 Applicants will not be considered for a research or teaching assistantship without a 3.0 GPA.
 For interpretations, inquiries should be addressed to the Dean of the Graduate School.
 Students with a baccalaureate degree from a non-accredited institution will be considered for admission only upon special petition to the Dean of the Graduate School and supported by the respective department.

 - Graduate Record Exam (GRE) scores.
 Original scores must be sent directly from ETS to WSU Graduate School.
 WSU Institution code: 4705.
 For more information on this examination, go to gre.org.
-To be competitive in our program, the student should score at least 150 on the verbal and 150 on the quantitative sections and 4.0 on the analytical writing section (or 500 on the analytical section on the old test).
+To be competitive in our program, the student should score at least 150 on the verbal and 150 on the quantitative sections and 4.0 on the analytical writing section (or 500 on the analytical section on the old test). *GRE scores are not required.

 - TOEFL score (for international students only).
 Minimum acceptable score is 80.
 Original scores must be sent directly from ETS to WSU Graduate School.
 WSU Institution code: 4705.
 For more information on the TOEFL (Test of English as a Foreign Language) Exam go to ets.org/toefl.
 Washington State University also accepts the International English Language Testing System (IELTS) exam scores.
 The score band for this exam is 1-9.
 Level 7 is the minimum acceptable score for WSU.
 Additional information regarding this exam may be found on-line at ielts.org.